vondacho/commodities-trading-domain/docs/ctrm/domain/ctrm_sagas.md

-# Sagas in CTRM systems
+# Sagas in Commodities Trading systems

 **Sagas** are especially relevant in **commodities trading systems**, where workflows span across multiple bounded contexts (Trade, Risk, Logistics, Settlement, Compliance) and no single transaction can cover them all.